-Funny enough the number one question I get asked isn't about my course content (those chats are often with Lyft drivers,) it's often numerous questions about teaching on Udemy.
-So I figured I would explain this being it's my six years teaching and partly to make it easier to respond when I get asked.
-I will try my best to update this as time goes on.
-Feel free to comment with additional questions as well.
+Funnily enough, the number one question I get asked isn't about my course content.
+Instead I get numerous questions about teaching on Udemy.
+So, I figured I would explain this to you all!
+Feel free to comment with additional questions.

-First teaching online is far from passive income.
+First, teaching online is far from passive income.
 I spend many hours updating social media, promoting my courses, marketing, and networking to gain more students.
-Often I spend more hours doing that part than recording, editing and uploading.
+I actually often spend more hours doing that part than recording, editing and uploading.

-It takes a lot of time, my first course took 150 hours of filming and easily another 100 of editing, social media, e-mails, website building to launch and I had a business partner, tech help and a graphic designer.
-I currently work within "seasons," the filming/editing season and the maintenance season.
-I try to film in bulk, so will sit for hours sometimes very late at night doing so while maintenance is usually much shorter spans of time mostly social media work and engaging current students while working on gaining new ones.
+It takes a lot of time.
+My first course took 150 hours of filming and easily another 100 hours of editing, social media, sending e-mails, website building.
+I even had a business partner, tech help and a graphic designer helping me!
+I currently work within "seasons:" the filming/editing season and the maintenance season.
+I try to film in bulk, so will sit for hours sometimes very late at night doing so.
+Maintenance is usually much shorter spans of time doing mostly social media work and engaging current students while working on gaining new ones.

 Student engagement = 1 hour a week

 Misc. (new equipment research, reading books on a topic) = 1 hour a week